Transforming Transport (TT)

 Presentation and objectives

-• Objective O1 “Piloting”: Execute pilotage and specific demonstrations of the character of the company. transformational that existing Big Data technologies and very close to the market can cause in the mobility and logistics sector, covering all relevant modes of transport.
-As well as processes multi-modal and cross-cutting with strong impact and relevance of the Big Data solutions.
+• Objective O1 “Piloting”: Execute effective large-scale piloting and specific demonstrations of the transformative character that existing and very close to market Big Data technologies can bring about in the mobility and logistics sector, covering all relevant transportation modes.
+As well as multi-modal and transversal processes with strong impact and relevance of Big Data solutions.

-• Objective O2 “Value”: Show concrete evidence, measurable and demonstrable value of the data that can be achieved in mobility and logistics in terms of a significant increase in (i) operational efficiency of processes and services by at least 15%, (ii) customer experience, and (iii) new business models for the mobility and logistics sector.
+• Objective O2 “Value”: Show concrete, measurable and demonstrable evidence of the value of the data that can be achieved at mobility and logistics in terms of significant increase in (i) operational efficiency of processes and services by at least 15%, (ii) customer experience, and (iii) new business models for the mobility and logistics sector.

-• Objective O3 “Reutilization”: Demonstrate the generic nature of the Big Data solutions developed by TransformingTransport, showing how they can be reused (including with adaptation) and replicated across use cases and domains. application.
+• Objective O3 “Reusability”: Demonstrate the generic nature of Big Data solutions developed by TransformingTransport, showing how they can be reused (including with adaptation) and replicated across use cases and domains of application.

-• Objective O4 “Scalability”: To ensure that the Big Data solutions developed at TransformingTransport will operate at the scale of the mobility and logistics processes envisaged, as well as the volume and velocity of data at the end of the project TransformingTransport, which means more than 55,000 GB , More than 25 GB/day, and more than 1,000 GB/day. day and more than 20 different data sources on average per pilot for 2020.
+• Objective O4 “Scalability”: Ensure that the Big Data solutions developed in TransformingTransport will operate at the scale of the envisioned mobility and logistics processes, as well as the volume and velocity of data by the end of the TransformingTransport project, meaning more than 55,000 GB , More than 25 GB / day and more than 20 different data sources on average per pilot by the year 2020.

-• Objective O5 “Engagement”: involve at least 120 key players in the European industry, both large and small and medium-sized companies, as well as such as Big Data providers and Big Data users, and agencies, such as Big Data relevant audiences in sectorial trials and demonstrations of TransformingTransport.
+• Objective O5 “Engagement”: involve at least 120 key European industry players, both large and SMEs, as well as Big Data providers and Big Data users, and relevant public bodies in sector trials and demonstrations of TransformingTransport.

-• Objective O6 “Transfer”: To implement the effective transfer of knowledge, dissemination and use of knowledge and lessons learned and examples of best practices, as well as recommendations for standardization and policies to facilitate the doubling of the use of Big Data solutions in the mobility sector and logistics from the current 19% to at least 38%.
+• Objective O6 “Transfer”: Implement the effective knowledge transfer, dissemination and leveraging of lessons learned and best practice examples, as well as standardization and policy recommendations to facilitate the doubling of the use of Big Data solutions in the mobility sector and logistics from the current 19% To at least 38%.

-• Objective O7 “Market Impact”: To strengthen both the position of the EU’s big data providers as well as the position of sectoral companies to participate in tenders and opportunities for in the mobility and logistics market, combining the sector experience and proficiency with ICT knowledge.
-Quota of market up to 600% (72% on average) and/or market share of up to 12%.
+• Objective O7 “Market Impact”: Strengthen both the position of EU big data providers and sectorial companies to participate in offers and opportunities for business in the mobility and logistics market, combining sectorial and domain expertise with ICT knowledge. market share of up to 600% (72% on average) and/or absolute market share of up to 12%.

-• Objective O8 “Sustainability”: Establish a plan for for sustainability actions to ensure the sustainability of the availability and the lasting impact of the results of the TransformingTransport during the period of PPP funding from Big Data Value and beyond.
+• Objective O8 “Sustainability”: Establish a robust plan for sustainability actions to ensure the availability and lasting impact of TransformingTransport results during the Big Data Value PPP funding period and beyond.

-• Objective O9 “Mobilization”: To mobilize a verifiable commitment to additional industry investment in assets and big data technologies, which achieve a data factor of leverage of at least 6 times the EC contribution.
+• Objective O9 “Mobilization”: Mobilize a verifiable commitment with additional industry investments in data assets and big data technologies, reaching a leverage factor of at least 6 times the EC contribution.

 Participating entities